 South Cornwall · TR3

 We prepare and submit planning applications to Cornwall Council and, where relevant, the Isles of Scilly authority — handling drawings, statements, validation queries and officer negotiation from start to determination.
-In Playing Place, that work is shaped by the place itself — Playing Place is a residential village south of Truro on the A39, with strong commuter demand and steady infill development pressure, with a building stock that leans toward 1960s estates and Edwardian and Victorian cottages on the fringes.
+A TR3 site visit comes before a Playing Place sketch, every time — Playing Place is a residential village south of Truro on the A39, with strong commuter demand and steady infill development pressure, with a building stock that leans toward modern self-build plots and Edwardian and Victorian cottages on the fringes.

 Local context